Leproide/datto-rmm-component-Veeam-Backup-Replication/README.md

 # Datto RMM component Veeam Backup & Replication

+UPDATE 04/10/2024:

+Corrected documentation in progress

+Translation of scripts into English in progress

 Warning!
 This component is a Beta for internal use, proper functionality cannot be assured.